Satavahana dynasty: Etymology

+Śātavāhana, Śālivāhana, Śātakarṇi seem to be Sanskritised versions of the indigenous name Sātakaṇi, which appear as Sālavāhaṇa in Prakrit vernacular.

 According to one theory, the word "Satavahana" (Brahmi script: 𑀲𑀸𑀤𑀯𑀸𑀳𑀦 Sādavāhana or 𑀲𑀸𑀢𑀯𑀸𑀳𑀦 Sātavāhana, IAST: Sātavāhana) is a Prakrit form of the Sanskrit Sapta-Vahana ("driven by seven"; in Hindu mythology, the chariot of the sun god is drawn by seven horses).
 This would indicate that the Satavahanas originally claimed association with the legendary solar dynasty, as was common in ancient India.
 According to Inguva Kartikeya Sarma, the dynasty's name is derived from the words sata ("sharpened", "nimble" or "swift") and vahana ("vehicle"); the expression thus means "one who rides a nimble horse".
-Saatakarni means one who possesses capability of "lion ears".
-Saatavahana means one who uses Lion as his vehicle.

 Another theory connects their name to the earlier Satiyaputa dynasty.
 Yet another theory derives their name from the Munda words Sadam ("horse") and Harpan ("son"), implying "son of the performer of a horse sacrifice".
 Several rulers of the dynasty bear the name or title "Satakarni".
 Satavahana, Satakarni, Satakani and Shalivahana appear to be variations of the same word.
 Damodar Dharmanand Kosambi theorised that the word "Satakarni" is derived from the Munda words sada ("horse") and kon ("son").

 The Puranas use the name "Andhra" for the Satavahanas.
 The term "Andhra" may refer to the ethnicity or territory of the dynasty (see Original homeland below).
 It does not appear in the dynasty's own records.

-Tamil epic Silappatikaram mentions a "Nurruvar Kannar", who helped Chera king Senguttuvan during his Himalaya campaign.
-The direct translation of the term Nurruvar Kannar is "the hundred Karnas" or "Satakarni", hence the Nurruvar Kannar has been identified with the Satavahana dynasty.
+The Tamil epic Cilappatikaram mentions a "Nurruvar Kannar", who helped Chera king Senguttuvan during his Himalayan campaign.
+The direct translation of the term Nurruvar Kannar is "the hundred Karnas" or "Satakarni"; Nurruvar Kannar has therefore been identified with the Satavahana dynasty.

 The Kathasaritsagara ascribes a mythical etymology in which a widowed, childless king named Deepakarni was prophesied to find a lion-riding child as his heir.
 During a jungle hunt, he found such a child riding a yaksha-turned-lion named Sāta.
 After adoption, the child became the king eventually and came to be known as Sātavāhana or Sāta-supported.